 If you have a Limited Company you can pay your pension from your business bank account, which structured correctly will be treated as an allowable business expense means you’ll get corporation tax relief.

-How to Withdraw from Your Pension Pot
+How to Withdraw from Your Private Pension Pot

 Once you reach retirement age of 55 you can withdraw money from your pension in three main ways: